Faculty of Math. Nat. Sciences

 Our methods/techniques: We utilize a combination of tractable genetic models such as the nematode C. elegans, widely used for studying host-microbe interactions, human-cell derived gut organoids and cell cultures, and mouse models (including germ-free) to identify mechanisms driving aging in an environment-dependent manner.

 We combine high-throughput genomic/chemical screening approaches.
-These include the screening of thousands of bacterial strain collections and or drug and nutrient compounds.
+These include the screening of thousands of bacterial strain collections and/or drug and nutrient compounds.
 We utilise CRISPr/cas technology and synthetic biology approaches to modify bacteria.
 Finally, we perform multi-omics experiments (e.g. transcriptomics, proteomics, metabolomics) at the holobiont level.
-And utilize a systems biology computational approach for data integration.
+We also utilize a systems biology computational approach for data integration.
 This holistic approach will provide phenotypic, genomic and biochemical molecular datasets that will enrich our understanding of the fundamental processes underlying host-microbial cross-talk at the systemic, cellular and molecular levels.

 Figure 1: The relationship between a host and its microbiota is so tight-knit they can be viewed as a single entity: the holobiont.
 Both members of this intimate association are strongly influenced by environmental factors such as diet and drugs.
 We propose that aging impacts the holobiont as a whole, as each hallmark of aging is linked to both the host and the microbiota.